SynixeContractors/Documents/operations/rules.md

     - The base contains a designated shooting range.
     - There are hostile forces in the area.

+## Kits

+1. Your kit must contain all the required standard equipment.

+2. Your kit should be appropriate for the mission at hand.

+3. You should manage your weight and inventory space to remain within appropriate limits.

+4. You are required to own a standard rifle at all times, even if you are primarily using a specialist weapon.

 ## Pre-Mission

 1. The pre-mission phase is from 60 minutes before the mission start time until the mission start time.
 The server will be available 60 minutes before the mission start time.